alro5921/problem-gambling-study/README.md

 | registration_date              | Date      | Bank (lender) name                                    |
 | first_deposit_date        | Date      | Bank (lender) state                                   |

-167 non-RG users subscribers lacked a birth year and a registration date, which I filled in with the average non-
+167 non-RG users subscribers lacked a birth year and a registration date, which I filled in with the average non-RG birth year and registration date.

 ### Gambling Behavior